-[0038] In this way, the second transceiver can be removed for repair and/or replacement, so making the system more reliable.
+[0032] In this way, no permanent cable to the surface of the well is required.
+Additionally, the second transceiver can be removed for repair and/or replacement, so making the system more reliable.
 Additionally, as the data and/or power can be transmitted when the transceivers are close to each other, a remote connection does not have to be made.
 The receipt of data at the surface will indicate that coupling has been achieved.